DrRetro2033/Reyveld/README.md

 # Consider Sponsoring ❤️

 Consider sponsoring me on GitHub to help support this project!
-If you can’t, no worries— spreading the word about Arceus is equally appreciated.
+If you can’t, no worries— spreading the word about Reyveld is equally appreciated.
 Thank you!

 # Development Q&A

 ## Why does it exist?

-Arceus was created to be simple way for regular users to be able to quickly and efficiently backup savedata in a git like way.
+Reyveld was created to be simple way for regular users to be able to quickly and efficiently backup savedata in a git like way.
 However, it has evolved into a more generalized toolkit for working with binary files.

-## Why is it called Arceus?

-The program is named Arceus because Arceus is the "god" of Pokémon and has the ability to affect time and space.
-It’s also named in connection to my other project, [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC), which is Pokémon-related.